BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 <pre>
 Infix Operators (blank lines precedence classes, in increasing order, L associative except as noted)

     ;     Separator                  -- lowest precedence, R associative

           Application                -- function application (no operators, just a blank between expressions)

     :     List cons                  -- R associative
     ++    List concatenation         -- R associative

-    +     Addition                                  -- these three operators will be overloaded but require both operands to be the same type.
+    +     Addition                   -- these 2 operators overloaded but both operands must be the same type.
     -     Subtraction                -- this is overloaded to also be a unary minus function (see below)

-    *     Multiplication
+    *     Multiplication             -- overloaded but both operands must be the same type.
-    /     Floating-Point Division                   -- note: exponentiation and division operators will NOT be overloaded
+    /     Floating-Point Division
     //    Integer Division
-    %     Modulus (remainder after integer division)
+    %     Modulus (remainder after integer division)    -- both operands must be integers

     ^     Floating-Point Exponentiation             -- R associative
     **    Integer Exponential                       -- R associative